ravil99/HA_3-Trajectory-planning/README.md

 # Dynamics of non linear robotic systems.
 Assignment_3.
 Ravil Akhmetzhanov
-## 3dst assignment in "Machine Learning" course
+## 3rd assignment in "Dynamics of non linear robotic systems" course
 ## Trajectory planning

     There are 4 files in repository: